We have been rounding up Interrail train journeys and itineraries for the last few months.

-If you plan to go hiking each day or do a lot of walking, you might want to take your hiking boots.
-But if you’re going city tripping, I don’t recommend taking walking boots.
+If you plan to go hiking each day or do a lot of walking, you might want to take your hiking shoes.
+But if you’re going city tripping, I don’t recommend taking walking shoes.

-You just need comfortable shoes that you can wear all day without getting sour feet.
+Or combine the best of both worlds with these comfortable shoes, which you can wear all day without getting sour feet.

 If you have to take extra shoes, make sure they pack small.

-We always take slippers or flip flops or sandals: whatever makes you happy from this row!
+We always take slippers or flip-flops or sandals: whichever makes you happy from this row!

 Don’t take too many shoes.
 You all have to carry them, remember!